 The Arion Bank IPO is interesting for a number of reasons:

 - Arion Bank is the restructured entity of what used to be the local bank operations of the infamous Kaupthing Bank, which went bankrupt during the financial crisis of 2009.
-Kauphing Bank’s dubious fame derives amongst others, from the Kaupthing Edge deposit program and ads featuring John Cleese.
+Kaupthing Bank’s dubious fame derives amongst others, from the Kaupthing Edge deposit program and ads featuring John Cleese.

 - The Arion Bank IPO marks the first return of an Icelandic commercial bank to the stock market since the crisis.